 Major Attractions

-Dramatic Landscapes: Surrounded by towering Himalayan peaks, Gurez Valley is a paradise for nature lovers.
+Surrounded by towering Himalayan peaks, Gurez Valley is a paradise for nature lovers.
 Rolling meadows, alpine forests, and riverbanks create a constantly changing panorama.
 In spring and summer, wildflowers carpet the valleys, and in autumn, golden and red hues transform the hillsides.
 Winter covers the valley in a pristine blanket of snow, turning it into a silent, white wonderland.

 Kishanganga River